arturhood/htmlc/README.md

-# An HTML Preprocessor: Specify id and class in HTML with CSS style selectors
+# Specify id and class in HTML with CSS style selectors
-### Makes writing HTML more enjoyable than eating candy
+### An HTML preprocessor that makes writing HTML more enjoyable than eating candy

+### Intended to be used with webpack and/or vue-loader

 ```htmlc
 	<div#title.box>    ---is preproccessed into--->    <div id='title' class='box'>